svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 ## About me

 - started usign Haskell a few years ago
-- writing in Haskell *almost* daily now
+- writing in Haskell at least several times a week
-- still puzzled by Category Theory
+- still sometimes puzzled by Category Theory

+\

+Sarunas Valaskevicius @ Inviqa

 ## What to expect

 - an overview of the language
 - basic haskell syntax
-- basic functional programming "patterns"
+- basic functional programming patterns

 # Functional programming